Victor Aaron

-Victor Aaron Ramirez (September 11, 1956 – September 4, 1996) was an American actor of Yaqui descent.
+Victor Aaron Ramirez (September 11, 1956 – September 4, 1996) was a Native American actor of Yaqui descent.
 He was the original voice of John Redcorn on King of the Hill, which was taken over by Jonathan Joss in the show's second season following Aaron's death.

 Early life

 Victor Aaron Ramirez was born on September 11, 1956, in Odessa, Texas.
 His parents were of Yaqui ancestry.
 Aaron grew up in a mobile home with his brothers and sisters in a poor family.
 After graduating from high school in Austin, he got married and worked for a casino.
 Afterward, he moved to California and became an actor.

 Death

 Aaron died in a car accident on September 4, 1996, at the age of 39, one week before his 40th birthday, when his car was struck at an intersection by a truck that ran a red light.
 He was survived by two daughters.
 The King of the Hill episode "The Order of the Straight Arrow" is dedicated to his memory.